kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotation.md

         Limitation: [Auth related annotations](#authentication) on Service object won't be respected, it must be applied to Ingress object.

-- <a name="conditions">`alb.ingress.kubernetes.io/conditions.${conditions-name}`</a> Provides a method for specifing routing conditions **in addition to original host/path condition on Ingress spec**.
+- <a name="conditions">`alb.ingress.kubernetes.io/conditions.${conditions-name}`</a> Provides a method for specifying routing conditions **in addition to original host/path condition on Ingress spec**.

-    The `conditions-name` in the annotation must match the serviceName in the ingress rules, and servicePort must be `use-annotation`.
+    The `conditions-name` in the annotation must match the serviceName in the ingress rules.
+    It can be a either real serviceName or an annotation based action name when servicePort is "use-annotation".

     !!!example
         - rule-path1: